-Our tumor board simulation provided insight into the potential of 18F-DCFPyL PET to both improve patient care and avoid futile therapy.
-Forty-four percent of scans led to a change in management, most often leading to an attempt at salvage SBRT for oligometastatic disease, for which our group has extensive experience and a number of ongoing clinical trials.
-A similar number of patients (8-9%) have seen their treatment intensified when more extensive disease was discovered, and reduced when presumed disease sites were ruled out.
-Calais et al reported 53% change of management, a higher value which could be explained by differing inclusion criteria, technological differences between PET scanners used and different distribution of serum PSA values (0.05-202 ng/mL) as compared to ours (0.07-51.09 ng/mL).
-Local clinical practice and availability of treatment options are also likely to play a role in explaining this difference.
-Rousseau et al.10 also reported a higher impact on treatment (65.5%) and up to 87.3% change of management plans; more stringent patient selection with higher PSA values may again explain the difference.
-Nevertheless, the number needed to scan to change management is very low at 2.3 patients, making PSMA PET a powerful tool to advance quality of care, with the most frequent improvement being a transition from palliative systemic therapy to curative-intent PSMA-guided lesion-directed therapy.
-More studies with long-term follow-up will be needed to confirm whether this strategy improves overall survival (OS), quality of life and decreases prostate cancer-related morbidity.
+futile therapy.
+Forty-four percent of scans led to a change in management, most often leading to an attempt at salvage SBRT for oligometastatic disease, for which our group has extensive experience and several ongoing clinical trials.
+A similar number of patients (8-9%) have seen their treatment intensified when more extensive disease was discovered and reduced when presumed disease sites were ruled out.
+Calais et al reported 53% change of management, a higher value that could be explained by differing inclusion criteria, technological differences between PET scanners used, and different distribution of serum PSA values (0.05-202 ng/mL) as compared to ours (0.07-51.09 ng/mL).
+Local clinical practice and availability of treatment options are also likely to play a role in explaining this difference.7 Rousseau et al10 also reported a higher impact on treatment (65.5%) and up to 87.3% change of management plans; more stringent patient selection with higher PSA values may again explain the difference.
+Nevertheless, the number needed to scan to change management is very low at 2.3 patients, making PSMA PET a powerful tool to advance quality of care, with the most frequent improvement being a transition from palliative systemic therapy to curative-intent, PSMA-guided, lesion-directed therapy.
+More studies with longterm followup will be needed to confirm whether this strategy improves overall survival (OS) and quality of life and decreases

 Based on the multivariate statistical analysis, comparison of patients' characteristics and PET results revealed an expected positive correlation between the PSA level and the likelihood of finding a lesion on PSMA PET.
-This was already described in the initial PSMA PET literature and correlates well with our clinical experience.11 Interestingly, PSMA PET impacted change of management at PSA levels up to 19.48 ng/mL, the second highest value in this cohort.
+This was already described in the initial PSMA PET literature and correlates well with our clinical experience.
+Interestingly, PSMA PET impacted change of management at PSA levels up to 19.48 ng/mL, the second highest value in this cohort.
 Therefore, this study cannot confirm a PSA threshold beyond which PSMA PET is no longer recommended.